Git in Action!

 Hmm.... what if I want to experiment with a feature?
 Is there any way to do that without having to create multiple folders?

 YES!
-Branches let you create multiple parallel versions that you can safely work.
+Branches let you work on separate versions of your project without affecting the main code.
 Once you are satisfied, you can merge them to the main branch.

 Interesting, isn't it?
 But how do you make a new branch?